Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **FFT Waterfall** - Fast Fourier Transform Waterfall -> A visual representation of the spectrum throughout time, almost always found right below the FFT Spectrum
 - **FEC** - Forward Error Correction -> Error correcting code, most often Reed-Solomon
 - **Interference** -> Commonly referred to as RFI (Radio Frequency Interference), is an umbrella term for unwanted signals produced by erroneous sources such as cheap power supplies, HDMI cables and devices such as laptops (USB RFI @ 480 MHz)
-- **Overloading** -> Occurs when your gain is set too high andor you are near a very strong broadcast.
+- **Overloading** -> Occurs when your gain is set too high and/or you are near a very strong broadcast.
 Presents as your noise floor jumping/being unstable or spurs of interference throughout your spectrum.
 - **TLE** - Two Line Element set -> A format used to list the location of objects orbitting the earth

 ## Data transmission formats